 1. The 5-4-3-2-1 Technique

-It’s discreet, quick, and can be used almost anywhere.
+It’s quick, discreet, and works almost anywhere.

 2. Deep Breathing